lost-theory/python-live/lpl_01_web_requests_and_json.md

 One very common task you will face while programming is getting two systems to talk to each other.
 Either you want to pull some data from an existing service into a program you're writing, you want to send some data somewhere, etc.

 Since many systems are on the web, it's very common to do this communication via **web requests**.
 You can use Python to make the same requests you would make in a web browser.
+Many of these requests use **JSON**, which is a common data format for communicating between systems.
+Let's look at making web requests first, then we will look at how to use JSON.

 ## Making web requests